Home / Capacitors /

 The Electrolytic Capacitor

-Electrolytic capacitors have been developed to achieve large capacities in small physical dimensions.
+The electrolytic capacitors have been developed to achieve large capacities in small physical dimensions.
 To achieve this large capacity, a special dielectric is used.

-The capacity of a capacitor (capacitance) can be obtained with the following formula: C = EA/d, where:
+The capacity of a capacitor (capacitance) can be obtained with the following formula: C = EA/d, where

 - A = plate’s surface in square meters (m2)